 - Changing health and skills requirements in the labour market?

 - Determined to succeed?
 Maturation, Motivation and Gender Gaps in Educational Achievement

-- Gender Segregation in the Labour Market
+- Gender Equality in the Business Sector

 - NORDICORE – Nordic Centre for Research on Gender Equality in Research and Innovation